Charles Wolfson Academic Chair, Department of Physics, Technion – Israel Institute of Technology

 - 1982-1986, Department of Physics, Technion – Doctoral studies, Awarded: 20th April 1986

-- 2016- Dean of Science, Guangdong Technion Israel Institute of Technology (GTIIT)
+- 2016- Heat of Physics Program, Guangdong Technion Israel Institute of Technology (GTIIT)

 - 2009 – 2015 Dean, Faculty of physics, Technion